jpmartha/EggsBenedict/README.md

   - completion: `((result: Result<Any>) -> Void)?`

-    The block to execute after the presenting an options menu.
+    The block to execute after the presenting menu.
 You may specify `nil` for this parameter.

     - Handling Errors Example